NortaBirdo/protos/README.md

 You need the NodeJS for work with templates.
 You can download it from [official webpage](https://nodejs.org/en/)

 ## Recomendations
-For achievement test result of work I highly recommend to use Git.
+For achievement the best result of work I highly recommend to use Git.

 ## Steps
 1. To be sure what you have NodeJS